marcusasar/Maven-Careers-Analysis/README.md

 ### Data Sources

-US Labor Statistics: The primary dataset used for this project is [Data Folder](Data) file, containing detailed information for this analysis.
+US Labor Statistics: The primary dataset used for this project is in [Data Folder](Data)